vacp2p/roadmap/content/qa/waku/2025q1-status-go-functional-testing.md

 `vac:qa:waku:2025q1-status-go-functional-testing`

 ## Description
 Collaborate with the Status QA team to improve functional testing coverage by adding new tests outlined in this [epic](https://github.com/status-im/status-go/issues/6064).
-Additionally, work on enhancing the framework to support more advanced functional testing scenarios as these tests are implemented.
+Additionally, work on enhancing the framework to support more advanced functional testing scenarios.

 **Alignment with VAC Narratives:**
 * By helping create a robust functional testing framework for Status Go,